Technology / Programming

 await asynchio.gather(get_delay(5),count())

-The 'main()' function uses another function of Asyncio to call both the 'get_delay()' and 'count()' functions.
+The 'main()' function uses another asyncio function to call both the 'get_delay()' and 'count()' functions.

-This might seem like a lot of work just to call a couple of functions asynchronously.
-This is required due to how Python is designed, though.
-Because Python is blocking by nature, we need to call a single function that will be used to start the asynchronous code process.
+It might seem like a lot of work to call a couple of functions asynchronously, but this is required due to how Python is designed.
+Because Python is blocking by nature, we need to call a single function to start the asynchronous code process.

 Any functions that are not async / await functions will not be processed until after the 'asyncio.run(main())' call is made.
 So, for instance, if you had another function after 'asyncio.run(main())' that adds two numbers together (Reference 6 in the example below), that function won't run until after all of the other async /await functions finish from 'asyncio.run(main())'.